 Federal & State Law

-Manatees are protected under federal law by the Marine Mammal Protection Act of 1972.
+Manatees are protected under federal law.
 It is illegal to harass, hunt, capture, or kill any marine mammal.
-The Florida Manatee Sanctuary Act of 1978 also states: "It is unlawful for any person, at any time, intentionally or negligently, to annoy, molest, harass, or disturb any manatee."
+The Florida Manatee Sanctuary Act of 1972 states: "It is unlawful for any person, at any time, intentionally or negligently, to annoy, molest, harass, or disturb any manatee."
 Anyone convicted of violating Florida State Law faces a fine of up to $500 and/or 60 days in prison.
 Conviction on the federal level is punishable by a maximum fine of $100,000 plus one year in prison.

 Helpful Tips for Boating in Coastal Waterways